mousepawmedia/devdocs/source/quickstart/contrib.rst

 =========================

 The first time you contribute code, you'll want to set up your development environment.
-At miminum, you will need to set up :ref:`gitarc`.
+At minimum, you will need to set up :ref:`gitarc`.
 You may also need to set up the tools for :ref:`C and C++ <cpp>`, :ref:`Python <python>`, and/or :ref:`Sphinx <sphinx>`.